Linnore/RAG-LangChain/README.md

 # LangChain Simple RAG Pipeline:

-This repo implement a simple RAG framework for a Pharmacy store chatbot.
+This repo implements a simple RAG framework for a Pharmacy store chatbot.
 We use medical QA data from https://github.com/Toyhom/Chinese-medical-dialogue-data and a virtue inventory by web crawling from https://www.dayi.org.cn/ to build the knowledge database.

 ## Medical QA data filtering